hungchodien/tokuku/wp-content/plugins/types/readme.txt

 10. Bulk editing child content using Field Tables

 == Changelog ==

+= 2.2.15.1 =
+* Fixed a bug that caused WCML to request registration in order to receive updates.

 = 2.2.15 =
 * Fixed a bug that caused Types to request registration in order to receive updates.